BCDigLib/aspaceiiif/README.md

 * [timewalk (New York Public Library)](https://github.com/alexduryee/timewalk)
 * [multiple_identifiers (New York Public Library)](https://github.com/alexduryee/multiple_identifiers)

-### Excluded Files
+### Omissions

-We've excluded data backups and log files and omitted login credentials from config.rb.
-See .gitignore for more info.
+We've excluded for this repository data backups and log files.
+We have also redacted login credentials from config.rb.
+See .gitignore for more information.

 ### Credits